 - Pay off your current loan with the funds from the new loan: In the case of some debt consolidation loans, the lender may be able to arrange this for you.
 However, many personal loan lenders deposit funds directly into your current account, meaning you will need to organise paying off your existing loan yourself.

 - Make sure the old loan is closed: Confirm with your previous lender that your loan account is closed and you have no balance outstanding.

 What are the costs of refinancing a personal loan?

-Banks and lenders don't want you jumping their ship every time you see a cheaper rate from a competitor, which is why refinancing comes with a cost.
-Here are some fees to take into account when you're calculating the costs of refinancing:
+Banks and lenders don't want you jumping ship every time you see a cheaper rate from a competitor, which is why refinancing can come at a cost.

 - Application fees could set you back as much as $300, so confirm if you will be charged a fee on the new loan.